 "Clover really likes you."

-Mr. Klaus drove him to a townhouse on the Upper East Side.
+Mr. Klaus drove him to a luxurious townhouse on the Upper East Side.

 The street was quiet.
 The rich could afford order even in a city of chaos.

 "That's Cookie's house.
 I'll take care of her."